 You need to be heard about the pain and loss in your life created from your husband’s sexual sin.
 While your husband may feel great relief from having disclosed secrets kept for years, you are only beginning to take in the reality of how his secrets and behaviors have affected your life.
-Debbie Laaser, M.A., LMFT and Susie Smidt, M.A., LMFT are available to counsel the wives of men struggling with pornography, sexual purity and infidelity.
-Call our office at 952-746-3880 to schedule a consultation with Debbie or Susie.
+Debbie Laaser, M.A., LMFT, Susie Smidt, M.A., LMFT and Elizabeth Hardesty, M.A./Counselor are available to counsel the wives of men struggling with pornography, sexual purity and infidelity.
+Call our office at 952-746-3880 to schedule a consultation with Debbie, Susie or Elizabeth.

 Information about addiction will help you understand the depths of this problem.
 It does not take away feelings you have, but it can help you create a new perception of the problem and understand the kind of help that is necessary for change.

 You need full disclosure of the secrets/behaviors that he has been engaged in.
 To begin to restore trust, you need your husband to be totally honest about his past.
 We suggest that professional help may be necessary to facilitate this process.

 You need to hear as quickly as possible from a professional that you did not cause your husband’s addiction, that you can’t control it, nor can you cure it.
 He will need a program of recovery to work on the deeper issues that drive his decisions.
 Your efforts to be more sexual, more attentive, more watchful, more ‘anything’ is not the solution.